nathanmandell99/learning/README.md

 # How to Run

 `python manage.py runserver` is sufficient to run the project on the Django dev server.
-It can then be accessed from localhost:8000, the same as previous projects in the course.
+It can then be accessed from localhost:8000.